homebeach/InvoicingDBTestBench/README.txt

 After the databases have been installed, just run the main program.

-The main program includes the same test settings used in the stury.
+The main program includes the same test settings used in the study.

 The content of the data files city_of_houston.csv, firstnames.csv, surnames.csv have been shortened to fit into GitHub.